vero-code/celestine/README.md

 > I want to find an Earth analogue of Maat Mons on Venus.

 > I'm looking for something on the Moon that's similar to a Van de Graaff generator on Earth.

+On the app UI:

+Move to "Flight into Space", and click:

+- Polar Ice Caps on Mars (many analog POIs)
+- Discovery Rupes on Mercury (one analog POI)
+- Sunspots on Sun (no analog POI)

+## LICENSE

+Licensed under the MIT License.
+See the LICENSE file for details.